azer/declarative-js/README.md

 ### Fetching Data

-Let's think about the dependencies we need; a function to query JSON API?
+What do we need first; a function to query JSON API?

 ```js
 var getJSON = require('get-json');